JulianMolina99/projectInterview/README.md

 The libraries needed to run the project are: axios and PouchDB.
 These libraries are added through the respective cdns.

+Note that user information is stored in a local database "indexDB".
+You can view it by right clicking inspect > select application section > storage > indexDB.

 1. To run the project clone this repository on your machine:

 git clone https://github.com/JulianMolina99/projectInterview.git